voghDev/PdfViewPager/README.md

 2.- Create a **RemotePDFViewPager** object

     RemotePDFViewPager remotePDFViewPager =
           new RemotePDFViewPager(context, "http://partners.adobe.com/public/developer/en/xml/AdobeXMLFormsSamples.pdf", this);

-3.- Wait for callbacks to be called.
+3.- Configure these callbacks and they will be called on the each situation.

     @Override
     public void onSuccess(String url, String destinationPath) {
+        // That's the positive case.
+PDF Download went fine

         adapter = new PDFPagerAdapter(this, "AdobeXMLFormsSamples.pdf");
         remotePDFViewPager.setAdapter(adapter);
         setContentView(remotePDFViewPager);